-The post-service work can include: instruction of the patient and/or family on postoperative wound care, dressing changes and follow-up; patient advised about how to recognize significant complication, e.g. bleeding or allergic reaction to antibiotic ointment or adhesive dressing; patient advised when results will be available and how they will be communicated; completion of medical records; and communication of results to referring physician as appropriate.
+The post-service work can include: Instruction of the patient and/or family on postoperative wound care, dressing changes and follow-up; patient advisory about how to recognize significant complication, e.g. bleeding or allergic reaction to antibiotic ointment or adhesive dressing; patient advisory when results will be available and how they will be communicated; completion of medical records; and communication of results to referring physician as appropriate.

 According to NCCI, modifier 25 can be appended to an E/M service code when reported with minor surgical procedures or procedures not covered by global surgery rules to indicate that the E/M service is separate and significantly identifiable from other services reported on the same date of service.
 Because all procedures include pre-, intra- and post-procedural work that is inherent in the procedure, providers must not report an E/M service code for this work.

 However, a significant and separately identifiable E/M service unrelated to the decision to perform the minor surgical procedure is separately reportable with modifier 25.
 The E/M service and minor surgical procedure do not require different diagnoses.
 If a minor surgical procedure is performed on a new patient, the same rules for reporting E&M services apply.